mvartani76/QuuppaPositioningProject/README.md

-# QuuppaTagEmulationSwift
+# QuuppaTagEmulation
-Simple project showing Quuppa Tag Emulation using iOS Swift
+Simple projects showing how to emulate Quuppa Tags in BLE